-In the previous sections, we did not address the temperature dependence of the band parameters that appear in the theoretical expressions.
-Since $\vec{k} \cdot \vec{p}$ -theory allows very accurate parametrizations of the band structure. incorporating temperature effects correctly is crucial for predicting the thermal properties as well as the results from optical measurements.
+In Secs.
+II A-II C, we did not address the temperature dependence of the band parameters that appear in the theoretical expressions.
+Since $\vec{k} \cdot \vec{p}$ -theory allows very accurate parameterizations of the band structure, incorporating temperature effects correctly is crucial for predicting the thermal properties as well as the results from optical measurements.
 To calculate the temperature dependence of the effective masses shown in Eqs.
-(10)-(12), we ignore the small variation of the momentum matrix element E_P due to thermal expansion26 and only consider the temperature dependence of the band gap E_0 .
-Furthermore, we do not consider the renormalization of the band gap E_0 due to many-body effects.
-While these many-body effects play a role at higher temperatures and the corresponding high intrinsic carrier concentrations,^{27,28} they are beyond the scope of the current manuscript and will be discussed elsewhere.
+(10)-(12), we ignore the small variation of the momentum matrix element E_P due to thermal expansion26 and only consider the temperature dependence of the bandgap E_0 .
+Furthermore, we do not consider the renormalization of the bandgap E_0 due to many-body effects.
+While these many-body effects play a role at higher temperatures and the corresponding high intrinsic carrier concentrations,^{27,28} they are beyond the scope of the current paper and will be discussed elsewhere.

 The principal cause of the temperature dependence of the electronic band structure is the electron-phonon interaction.
 Phonons are typically calculated within the "quasiharmonic" approximation.
-This consists of expanding the interatomic potential to quadratic order around an equilibrium position that depends on the temperature due to the thermal expansion of the lattice.29 The origin of thermal expansion is the presence of nonzero anharmonic terms (higher than quadratic) in the expansion of the interatomic potential.
-Within the same scheme, the electronic band structure is calculated for a static lattice of atoms at the temperature-dependent equilibrium positions.
-Accordingly, all band parameters, including the direct band gap, acquire a temperature dependence, since the electronic eigenvalues are affected by the thermal variations of the lattice constant.
-We call this band gap the "unrenormalized" band gap $E_0^{\alpha}(T)$.
+This consists of expanding the interatomic potential to quadratic order around an equilibrium position that depends on the temperature due to the thermal expansion of the lattice.2 The origin of thermal expansion is the presence of nonzero anharmonic terms (higher than quadratic) in the expansion of the \vec{a} interatomic potential.
+Within the same scheme, the electronic cember band structure is calculated for a static lattice of atoms at the temperature-dependent equilibrium positions.
+Accordingly, all band parameters, including the direct bandgap, acquire a temperature dependence since the electronic eigenvalues are affected by the $\frac{1}{2}$ thermal variations of the lattice constant.
+We call this bandgap the "unrenormalized" bandgap $E_0^u(T)$.

-But this does not account for the full temperature dependence of the experimental band gap $E_0^{\exp}(T)$, i.e., the energy separation between the bottom of the CB and the top of the VB.
-(This is also called the "thermal gap", because it enters the calculation of the carrier concentration using Fermi-Dirac statistics.
-The onset of the optical absorption, aka the optical activation energy, may be higher than the experimental band gap due the Burstein-Moss shift.^{30,31}) The dynamic deformations induced by the quasiharmonic lattice vibrations also affect the electronic band structure and renormalize the band gap.
-Phenomenologically, the combined contributions from the electron-phonon interactions can be written, for the particular case of E_0 as^{32,33}
+However, this does not account for the full temperature dependence of the experimental bandgap $E_0^{\rm exp}(T)$, i.e., the energy separation between the bottom of the CB and the top of the VB.
+(This is also called the "thermal gap," because it enters the calculation of the carrier concentration using Fermi-Dirac statistics.
+The onset of the optical absorption, also known as the optical activation energy, may be higher than the experimental band gap due the Burstein-Moss shift.^{30,31}) The dynamic deformations induced by the quasiharmonic lattice vibrations also affect the electronic band structure and renormalize the bandgap.
+Phenomenologically, the combined contributions from the electron-phonon interactions can be written for the particular case of E_0 as^{32,33} self-energy contribution that arises from the first-order electronphonon Hamiltonian taken to second order in perturbation theory (emission or absorption of a phonon by an electron followed by reabsorption or re-emission, respectively) and is often positive.33 The theory of this electron-phonon renormalization of the band gap has been described by Cardona and Gopalan.32 An application of this theory to the direct bandgap of InSb was given in Ref.
+33.

-$$\frac{\partial E_0^{\text{exp}}}{\partial T} = \left(\frac{\partial E_0}{\partial T}\right){\text{TE}} + \left(\frac{\partial E_0}{\partial T}\right){\text{DW}} + \left(\frac{\partial E_0}{\partial T}\right){\text{SE}}.$$ (22)
+$$\frac{\partial E_0^{\exp}}{\partial T} = \left(\frac{\partial E_0}{\partial T}\right){\rm TE} + \left(\frac{\partial E_0}{\partial T}\right){\rm DW} + \left(\frac{\partial E_0}{\partial T}\right){\rm SE}.$$ (22)

 The first term describes the thermal expansion energy shift mentioned in the previous paragraph.
-The second term is the Debye-Waller contribution that arises from the second-order electron-phonon Hamiltonian (simultaneous absorption or emission of two phonons by an electron) taken to first oder in perturbation theory.
-It is usually negative.33 The third term is the self-energy contribution that arises from the first-order electron-phonon Hamiltonian taken to second order in perturbation theory (emission or absorption of a phonon by an electron followed by reabsorption or reemission, respectively), and is often positive.33 The theory of this electron-phonon renormalization of the band gap has been described by Cardona and Gopalan.32 An application of this theory to the direct band gap of InSb was given in Ref.
-33.
+The second term is the Debye-Waller contribution that arises from the second-order electron-phonon Hamiltonian (simultaneous absorption or emission of two phonons by an electron) taken to first order in perturbation theory.
+It is usually negative.33 The third term is the